Getting Over Shyness

-Try and increase your sense of self-worth and/or confidence
+Try to increase your sense of self-worth and confidence

 A fair amount of the shyness advice you'll come across falls into this category.
-Any time you read something that seems like it's trying to motivate or inspire or lift you up, I'd say it's following this strategy.
+Any time you read something that seems like it's trying to motivate, inspire, or lift you up, I'd say it's following this strategy.
 For example, an article may tell you how unique and special you are as an individual, shyness and all.

 If you haven't seen them already here are some articles I wrote on confidence.
 I'm not so much into the rah-rah motivational/daily affirmations stuff and instead take a different approach to the topic: